-Additionally, in June 2020, SMUD executed a variable-to-fixed interest rate swap agreement with Barclays Bank PLC with a notional amount of \$132.0 million for the purpose of fixing the effective interest rate associated with the potential refunding of the 2013 Series A Bonds.
-The Barclays 2013 Series A swap becomes effective in July 2023.
+In June 2020, SMUD executed a variable-to-fixed interest rate swap agreement with Barclays Bank PLC with a notional amount of \$132.0 million for the purpose of fixing the effective interest rate associated with the potential refunding of the 2013 Series A Bonds.
+The Barclays 2013 Series A swap became effective in July 2023.
 Also, in June 2020, SMUD executed a variable-to-fixed interest rate swap agreement with Barclays Bank PLC with a notional amount of \$75.7 million for the purpose of fixing the effective interest rate associated with the potential refunding of the 2013 Series B Bonds.
-The Barclays 2013 Series B swap becomes effective in July 2023.
-The notional values of the two swaps are amortized over the life of their respective swap agreements.
-SMUD can terminate both swap agreements at any time, with payment or receipt of the fair market value of the swaps as of the date of termination.
+The Barclays 2013 Series B swap was terminated as part of the 2023 Series L bond refunding.
+The notional values of the one remaining swap is amortized over the life of their respective swap agreements.
+SMUD can terminate the swap agreement at any time, with payment or receipt of the fair market value of the swaps as of the date of termination.
 The obligations of SMUD under the swap agreements are not secured by a pledge of revenues of SMUD's electric system or any other property of SMUD.